MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-shortest-paths-operator.md

 #### Variable length edge

-A variable length edge allows a specific pattern to be repeated multiple times within defined limits.
-An asterisk (`*`) denotes this type of edge, which is followed by the minimum and maximum occurrence values in the format *min*`..`*max*.
-The minimum and maximum values must be integer scalars.
-Any sequence of edges that falls within this occurrence range can match the variable edge of the pattern, if all the edges in the sequence satisfy the `where` clause constraints.
+A variable length edge allows a specific pattern to repeat multiple times within defined limits.
+An asterisk (`*`) denotes this type of edge, followed by the minimum and maximum occurrence values in the format *min*`..`*max*.
+These values must be integer scalars.
+Any sequence of edges within this range can match the variable edge of the pattern, provided all the edges in the sequence meet the `where` clause constraints.

 ## Returns